psu-sleic/policies/sops/sleic-3T-sops-revised.md

 	If the participant indicates something on the screening form that may be a potential safety risk (e.g., an implant or device), the participant may be required to provide documentation about the device (e.g., a stent) before proceeding with scanning.

-	If the MR Technologist can verify from MRISafety.com that the item is safe to scan at 3T, they may proceed with scanning.
+	If the MR Technologist can verify from [MRISafety.com](http://MRISafety.com) that the item is safe to scan at 3T, he or she may proceed with scanning.
 Any documentation will be stapled to the screening form.
 If the MR Technologist has a question about whether a participant is safe to scan, he or she will consult the SLEIC Medical Director.

 	Research teams who wish to scan individuals multiple times may wish to keep copies of any device documentation.